 FPD offers multiple opportunities for students to develop leadership skills.
-Through clubs, sports, and fine art activities, students learn how they can be leaders using the talents God has given them.
+Through clubs, sports, and fine arts activities, students learn how they can be leaders using the talents God has given them.

-To further those skill sets, high school students can apply to participate in two different FPD programs - FPD's Chick-fil-a Leadership Academy for 9th & 10th graders and FPD's Project Lead for 11th & 12th graders.
+To further those skill sets, high school students can apply to participate in two different FPD programs: FPD's Chick-fil-a Leader Academy for 9th and 10th graders and FPD's Project LEAD for 11th and 12th graders.
 These programs teach students how to develop, implement, and lead service projects that impact their communities.

 9th & 10th Grade Leadership